ipeaGIT/accessibility/dev/reference/constrained_accessibility.md

   opportunity supply at each destination (e.g., jobs, school-seats) that will be considered.

-- return_demand_side:
+- active:

-  Logical for `"total"` and `"singly"`, must be `NULL` for `"doubly"`.
+  A logical.
+When `TRUE`, the function calculates active accessibility (the quantity of opportunities that can be reached from a given origin). when `FALSE`, it calculates passive accessibility (by how many people each destination can be reached), which is equivalent to the notion of market potential.
+This parameter only works for `constraint` types `"total"` and `"singly"`.
+Ignored for `constraint = "doubly"`.

 - error_threshold:

   Numeric.
-Convergence criterion for doubly-constrained case.
+Convergence criterion used only for doubly-constrained case.

 - improvement_threshold:

   Numeric.
-Convergence criterion for improvement.
+Convergence criterion for improvement used only for doubly-constrained case.

 - max_iterations:

   Integer.
-Maximum iterations for doubly-constrained calibration.
+Maximum iterations used only for doubly-constrained calibration.

 - group_by: